 - Add the sugar and cornstarch to a pan and gradually add the lemon juice, stirring as you go to work out any lumps.

 - Add all of the other ingredients except the butter.

 - Get a metal spoon and place it somewhere within reach of your stove top.

-- Place the pan over a medium low heat and whisk constantly (don't stop as otherwise lumps will form) until it starts to thicken.
-Use the metal spoon to test it.
+- Place the pan over a medium low heat and whisk or stir constantly (don't stop as otherwise lumps will form) until it starts to thicken.
+Once it gets hot and thickens, use the metal spoon to test it.
 Dip the spoon in then lift it out, and once the curd can easily coat the back of the spoon and not just run off it is done.
 Turn off the heat as soon as it reaches that stage otherwise it will end up too thick.

 - With the pan still off the heat, add the optional butter and whisk in until well combined then immediately pour into jars and allow to cool.